Flibio/EconomyManager/README.md

 # EconomyManager

 EconomyManager downloads will be coming soon.
-Documentation currently being written and after it is complete, downloads will be released.
+Documentation is currently being written and after it is complete, downloads will be released.

 ####Implementing EconomyManager - For your economy plugin